 - In Serenity: Leaves on the Wind, the Operative surrenders rather than fight another Parliamentary operative, Kalista.
 She asks him how he prefers to die, and he says, "Honorably."
 She allows him to take up his sword so he may fall on it.
 Which is when Serenity shows up with a small army of New Resistance browncoats.

 - A Werewolf by Night story set in The Deep South features a group of people with anti-werewolf beliefs, who have harassed a local werewolf girl for years.
 They do so again when Jack Russell is there to witness it, not knowing he is a werewolf too — one can change at will, no less.
 Jack transforms, and one of the men is so terrified he turns his shotgun on himself.

-- A heartbreaking example is used in the end of I Did Not Want To Die.
-The character is dying and already mortally wounded, but he has one last grenade...
+- In the end of I Did Not Want To Die, the main character is already mortally wounded, but he has one last grenade.